crate/academy-fundamentals-course/README.md

-# academy-fundamentals-course
+# CrateDB Fundamentals Course

-This is the GitHub repository that accompanies the CrateDB Fundamentals Course at the CrateDB Academy.
+This is the GitHub repository that accompanies the [CrateDB Fundamentals Course](https://learn.cratedb.com/course-overview) at the CrateDB Academy.